Qualla Boundary: History

-Thomas purchased lands around the Oconaluftee River for the tribe, the total area adding up to around 50,000 acres; this land is still a large part of what makes up the Boundary today.
+Thomas purchased lands around the Oconaluftee River for the tribe, the total area adding up to around 50,000 acres; the purchased lands are a large part of what makes up the Boundary today.
 The Cherokee organized and formed a corporation in 1870 to be able to purchase and hold additional lands.
 The Cherokee who gained the ability to live in North Carolina were considered to be an independent band from the Cherokee Nation living in Oklahoma.

-A United States Department of Interior sign, entitled "Qualla Indian Reservation", reads:
+In the 1930s, the federal government requested the tribe to cede land for the construction of a new motorway, called the Blue Ridge Parkway, that would cut through the Qualla Boundary to end at the Great Smoky Mountains National Park.
+The tribe resisted the federal government, which initially wanted the land for free.
+In 1939, the tribe and the federal government reached an agreement and signed a pact for right-of-way acquisition; in return the federal government would make a $40,000 payment for the tribe's land, require the state to build a regular highway through the Soco Valley (US 19), and transfer two other parcels to the tribe, known as the Boundary Tree tract (north of US 441, near the national park entrance) and Ravensford tract (east of the Oconaluftee River and Raven Fork confluence).
+Two years later, the U.S. Congress decided not to give the tribe the Ravensford tract as stated in the pact.
+In 2003, the tribe negotiated a land swap with the federal government; this involved the tribe buying 218 acres near Waterrock Knob then trading it for the Ravensford tract.
+In 2009, Cherokee Central Schools opened a $140 million school campus on the Ravensford tract.

-Government and Law
+Government and law

 The tribal community functions like most municipalities, operating schools, law enforcement, and rescue services, in addition to their own hospital and gaming casino, known as Harrah's Cherokee.
 They have opened a second location of the casino on their land in Murphy, North Carolina.
-The Tribe has operated a court system since 1987.
+The tribe has operated a court system since 1987.

 Tribal police have exclusive police jurisdiction on Indian lands.
 The FBI and other federal agencies have jurisdiction to handle certain major federal criminal offenses.
-NC State Troopers, motor vehicle inspectors, wildlife officers, state alcohol agents, SBI agents, and other state peace officers assigned to counties that overlap with the Qualla Boundary can be called to assist tribal law enforcement officers, and can be commissioned as "special officers" of the Department of Interior to assist in federal investigations.
-Non-tribal members charged with a crime in Qualla Boundary are referred to local county courts.
+N.C.
+State Highway Patrol, motor vehicle inspectors, wildlife officers, state alcohol agents, SBI agents, and other state peace officers assigned to counties that overlap with the Qualla Boundary can be called to assist tribal law enforcement officers, and can be commissioned as "special officers" of the Department of the Interior to assist in federal investigations.
+Non-tribal members charged with a crime in Qualla Boundary are referred to county courts.

 Administrative divisions

 The Qualla Boundary is divided into seven communities, which are similar to townships.

-There are no municipalities, instead each community elects two representatives to the EBCI tribal council; except for Cherokee County and Snowbird, which share two representatives to the EBCI tribal council.
-Cherokee, a census-designated place (CDP), overlaps most of Painttown and Yellowhill, with a small portion also in Wolftown.
+There are no municipalities, instead each community elects two representatives to the tribal council; except for Cherokee County and Snowbird, which share two representatives to the tribal council.
+Cherokee, a census-designated place, overlaps most of Painttown and Yellowhill, with a small portion also in Wolftown.